spudtrooper/twitter2instagram/readme.md

 account.

-* *checkTwitter.php* checks a twitter account and creates images for any posts for which it hasn't created images yet.
+* *checkTwitter.php* checks a twitter account and creates images for any tweets for which it hasn't created images yet.
 State is kept in the file system.
 * *checkForTweets.php* checks for images created from the step above.
 Images found are posted to the instagram account and the